zainul1996/Data-Engineer-Tech-Challenge/README.md

 ## Section 4: Charts and APIs

 Developed a simple web application to visualise Covid-19 data of Singapore in a single chart using chartJS.
 An image of the vizualisation is also included.

+## Section 5: Machine Learning

+I have developed a Decision Tree Classifier with an accuracy of 30% on the test set.
+Tried various method of encoding the data and dropped the person column to increase the accuracy.
+Unable to find the best parameters for the model.

 ## Section 6: What is Data Engineering?